denoland/std/agents/hamr.md

 In your response YOU MUST ONLY give the data relevant to the last request.
 DO NOT provide a description of your thinking.
 IF you choose to return a mermaid diagram as part of your response then ALWAYS give a brief summary as well.

-You are responsible for generating all required IDs, so make sure PK and FK constraints are honoured and displayed.
+IF you generate data that needs a PK, you MUST generate that PK.

 Remember that comments in an erDiagram must be as shown: